5 great places to eat and drink in Malta

 A room with a view

 After you’ve enjoyed your aperitif, you’ll be taken into a tiny lift, which is a bit like venturing to Narnia!
-Don’t let that fool you at all, as when the doors open, you’ll find yourself looking straight into the restaurant, with its stylish but cosy decor, its relaxed ambience and its stunning panoramic views.
+Don’t let that fool you at all because when the doors open, you’ll find yourself looking straight into the restaurant, with its stylish but cosy decor, its relaxed ambience and its stunning panoramic views.

 We talked over breads and olives to start, then I had the mushroom soup, which was insanely tasty!
 I followed this with the catch of the day, which was wheeled over to me to choose from a selection.
 Yikes!